 Considering everything, ProtonVPN does not seem to be an ideal choice for torrenting.

 Note: Neither NordVPN nor ProtonVPN support port forwarding, a feature that is useful when torrenting with a VPN.
 There are a few VPNs, such as Private Internet Access (PIA) that offer port forwarding.
-But in our PIA vs NordVPN comparison, we still found Private Internet Access to come up short.
+But in our PIA vs NordVPN comparison, we still found Private Internet Access to come up short with torrenting speeds.

 NordVPN wins the torrenting challenge too.